Skip to main content

 Base it on comments, customer emails, recurring requests, and past buying behavior.
 Broad concepts usually get lost; tighter concepts are easier to execute.

 This is a gate, not full modeling.
-Build a short checklist and add current cost inputs after verification:
+Build a short checklist and verify each current cost input from the relevant vendor, provider, or finance record before you use it:

 Check method constraints early.
 For example, sublimation works on light-colored polyester items or sublimation-coated surfaces, so it is a mismatch if your concept depends on dark cotton apparel.
 Production on demand can reduce upfront inventory exposure because you produce after sale, but it does not remove quality or margin risk.
 Full P&L modeling comes in Phase 2.